• Skip to primary navigation

 What can I use instead of ground beef?

-Ground turkey is perfect substitute if you are avoiding red meat.
+• Ground turkey is perfect substitute if you are avoiding red meat.
 You can buy really lean turkey and cook it to perfection!

-Ground chicken is another one of my favorites to make these creamy shells.
+• Ground chicken is another one of my favorites to make these creamy shells.
 Just like the turkey, the color of the dish will be lighter than what is pictured but the flavor and texture will remain outstanding.

-What can i use instead of Marinara sauce?
+What can I use instead of Marinara sauce?

-I used Tomato Basil pasta sauce that had additional seasonings and herbs such as basil, oregano, red pepper flakes.
-You can also use Basil Garlic and even spicy Arrabbiata sauce.
+• Tomato Basil or Basil Garlic pasta sauce that had additional seasonings and herbs such as basil, oregano, red pepper flakes.

 Can I use more sauce?